baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Ubuntu.md

 ### Install Docker

-> OpenEdge offers two startup modes.
-To start using ***docker*** container mode (recommended), you need to complete the docker installation first.
+OpenEdge offers two startup modes.
+To start using **Docker** container mode (recommended), you need to complete the docker installation first.

-**Notice:**
+**NOTE**:

-+ The official Dockerfile is offered for multi-stage builds.
+- The official Dockerfile is offered for multi-stage builds.
 If you need to build the relevant image yourself, The version of docker you installed should be above 17.05.
-+ The production environment can run the image using a lower version of Docker, which is currently tested to a minimum usable version of 12.0.
+- The production environment can run the image using a lower version of Docker, which is currently tested to a minimum usable version of 12.0.
-+ According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of Docker lower than 18.09.2 has some security implications.
+- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of Docker lower than 18.09.2 has some security implications.
 It is recommended to install/update the Docker to 18.09.2 and above.

 Can be installed by the following command(Suitable for linux-like systems, [Supported Platforms](./Support-platforms.md)):